-NCFP's August 2013 webinar, Community Leadership: Families and Community Foundations Working Together, included a lengthy Q and A session with panelists on a variety of topics.
+NCFP's webinar, Community Leadership: Families and Community Foundations Working Together, included a lengthy Q and A session with panelists on a variety of topics.
 In this month’s edition of “Ask the Center,” we’re pleased to share some of the highlights of their answers.
-For more information on this topic, you may wish to review the Storify compilation of tweets with highlights from the webinar, or read this month’s feature story on the three community foundations highlighted on last month’s webinar.
+For more information on this topic, read our feature blog post on the three community foundations highlighted on the webinar.

 Are there good examples of family foundations working closely with the donor community, brought to the table via the community foundation, to strengthen philanthropic initiatives broadly?

 Audrey Jacobs, Community Foundation for Greater Atlanta: Our Grants to Green Initiative is an excellent example.
 It was started and is sustained by support from the Kendeda Fund.
 Grants to Green provides environmentally focused knowledge and funding to strengthen nonprofits.
 Through this initiative, metro Atlanta nonprofits have the opportunity to renovate or build healthier work places that are energy and water efficient and environmentally efficient.